Diversity, equity and inclusion resources

-In this blog, Fadi Itani from the Muslim Charities Forum looks at funding in the covid-19 era and asks why funders are still failing BAME charities, using Muslim charities as a case study.
+In this blog, Fadi Itani from the Muslim Charities Forum looks at funding in the Covid-19 era and asks why funders are still failing ethnically minoritised charities, using Muslim charities as a case study.

 He also makes recommendations, which include building capacity and confidence, raising awareness, and increasing workstream and board diversity

 In this article, Malcolm John, who leads the Action for Trustee Racial Diversity initiative, explores how charities can recruit new trustees.

 He discusses a database he has built of Black and Asian network organisations, and makes suggestions as to what charities might do to increase the racial diversity of their boards.

 Malcolm also wrote this blog for the Association of Chairs on why charities should focus on racial diversity.

 Getting on Board